Q Are: Artistry

-Although Q_ARE has constantly been compared to many K-Pop groups, but the members have stated they’re not K-Pop.
-In an interview with Los40 Chile’s Mood Corea podcast, they stated that although they take inspiration from K-Pop idol groups, they would categorize themselves as Latin pop.

-With the rising success of Q_ARE, many Chilean and international fans have coined the term “ChisPop”, to categorize their genre of music.
-Taken from the term “pop Chileno” or “Chilean pop” in English.
+In an interview with Los40 Chile's Mood Corea podcast, they stated that although they take inspiration from K-Pop idol groups, they would categorize themselves as Latin pop.
+They take influences from western boy bands such as Backstreet Boys, One Direction and *NSYNC as well as K-Pop groups like BTS and Stray Kids Most notably, member Aiden is highly influenced by Michael Jackson, having two tattoos honoring the King of Pop.
+With the rising success of Q Are, many Chilean fans have coined the term "ChisPop", to categorize their genre of music.
+Taken from the term "pop Chileno" or "Chilean pop" in English.
 Not to be confused with the Chilean snack, Chispop.